HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 ## Generating a set of search results

-A set of search results is generated based on the keywords or phrases you enter in the Search input field.
-A JCR content source has already been pre-configured for the Search V2 Authoring.
+Search results are generated based on the keywords or phrases entered in the search input field.
+A JCR content source is pre-configured for use with Search V2 Authoring.

 1. Log in to your HCL DX 9.5 platform then select **Web Content** from the Practitioner Studio homepage or side navigation panel.